 Yeah, there's no question.

-Even the things that the corporate tax cut, which was probably the most divisive, I I don't know, you know, uh of of the of the deal points in this in this plan.
+Even the things that the corporate tax cut, which was probably the most divisive, I don't know, you know, of the deal points in this plan.

 But even then, if you sit down and you tell them, listen, what is this money for?

-They're if we're not we're just bringing the corporate tax rate to where Europe is, where leftists, you know, the the Valhalla of the leftists, and saying by doing that, we're allowing companies to keep their money here.
+We're just bringing the corporate tax rate to where Europe is, where leftists, the Valhalla of the leftists, and saying by doing that, we're allowing companies to keep their money here.

-Never mind try to make the argument that a corporate tax cut more money in their pocket is they'll more and reinvested higher wages.
+Never mind, try to make the argument that a corporate tax cut, more money in their pocket, and we invested higher wages.

 Forget that argument.

-And every oh God forbid, when when when a Democrat would make this the case that uh this this notion of you know cutting corporate taxes and cutting um personal taxes leads to greater growth, right?
+And every, oh, God forbid, when a Democrat would make the case that this notion of cutting corporate taxes and cutting personal taxes leads to greater growth, right?

-You would see a lot of these advocates of this plan kind of almost like turtles, like the receipt into their shell.
+You would see a lot of these advocates of this plan almost like turtles, like the receipt of their shell.

-And they didn't make the push the case that in fact tax cuts do lead to growth.
+And they didn't push the case that, in fact, tax cuts do lead to growth.

-They didn't make that argument clearly forcefully, and we lot and we and we lost it.
+They didn't make that argument clearly, forcefully, and we lost it.

 I thought we lost it.